SabihSK/Fiverr-Auto-Refresher---Android-App/README.md

 - Stop: tap “Stop Automation” (re-enables Start).
 - Tap Test: runs a one-time Fiverr open + refresh to verify setup.
 - Accessibility needed?
 If the service is off, the app will take you to Accessibility Settings; enable it, then retry.
+- Floating timer (optional): tap “Enable Floating Timer,” grant “Draw over other apps,” then start automation.
+A movable bubble shows the live countdown; drag to reposition (it snaps to an edge) and tap it anytime to reopen the app.

 ## Notes and tips
 - If the service stops (reboot, power-saving), re-enable it in Accessibility.